Currently at Microsoft

 O'Reilly book cover

+I started at the Walt Disney Internet Group as a copy editor at two daily entertainment news sites.
+Then I became a staff writer.
+Then an editor.
+Then the dot-com crash changed everything.
 Our staff was cut.
 Then cut again.
 One of our sites was shuttered.
 In the middle of all this, we decided to launch a brand-new site, Movies.com.
 As we clawed our way out of the crash, our site traffic grew.
 I became a senior editor, a columnist, a video maker.
 Our team was small, which meant I got to do all the things.
 It was heaven.
+This is where I learned that tech companies need revenue models, how to run a tight editorial calendar, and how to build and launch a product.

-I answered a mysterious Craigslist ad for a position that sounded exactly like me and had no idea what I was getting myself into.
+I answered a mysterious Craigslist ad for a position that sounded exactly like me.
+I had no idea what I was getting into.
 I didn't even know what a creative director did.
 I ended up doing it for almost 11 years.
-It's my vocation and the thing I'm best at.
+During my tenure at PBJS we grew from a 20-person indie shop to a 60-person Publicis agency.
+Our biggest client was Microsoft.
+I was thrown into the deep end and found myself writing, directing videos, doing exec presentations, building a traveling museum.
+This role taught me empathy for clients and stakeholders, how to rally a team around an idea, and the value of being a generalist who can translate across disciplines.

 Gates Foundation